hynek/svcs/docs/why.md

 The automatic entering of context managers can be disabled on registration if you need control over when they're entered (for example, for database transaction managers).

-The callbacks defined as `on_registry_close` are called when you call `Registry.close()` -- for example, when your application is shutting down.
+The callbacks defined as `on_registry_close` are called when you call {meth}`svcs.Registry.close()` -- for example, when your application is shutting down or after a test.

 Next, you can write a simple health check endpoint if you've registered health checks (called *pings*) for your services.
 This is how it could look with the shipped integrations: